 Synopsis (From Goodreads)

-5 out 5 stars
+4 out of 5 stars

 See this review on Goodreads.